The Coffee Enema – A Liver Cleanser

 At the start of the treatment and during “flare-ups,” the bile contains poisons, produces spasms in the duodenum and small intestines, and causes some overflow into the stomach.
 This may cause feelings of nausea, which could result in the vomiting of bile.
 If this happens, drinking a good quantity of strong peppermint tea will help wash out the bile from the stomach and bring relief.

 It is interesting to note that drinking a cup of coffee has an entirely different effect from that of using it as a cleansing enema.
 Drinking coffee causes the following problems: increases reflex response; lowers blood pressure; increases heart rate; causes insomnia and heart palpitation; over stimulates the adrenals; irritates the stomach; and leaves a toxic residue in the body.
 A coffee enema, when done properly, will not produce these effects.

 Preparing the Coffee Enema

 Add 3 heaping tablespoons of ground coffee (organically grown coffee is absolutely essential*) to 1 quart of water (preferably distilled).
-Let it boil lightly for 3 minutes, then simmer for a total of 20 minutes.
-Keep lid on.
-Strain and be careful to use at body temperature.
+Let it boil lightly for 3 minutes, then simmer covered for a total of 20 minutes.
+Strain and most importantly allow to cool to body temperature.